 Now for another bit of advice from my mom.
 Use pre-fertilized potting soil, like Miracle-Gro to give plants a boost.
 You won’t have to fertilize until the summertime.
 Great tip!
 I used that tip with these flower containers, and they thrived.
 You can see the thriller in the middle, the geranium.
 The fillers are the marigolds, and the spillers are the blue lobelia.

-As a result of my research for this blog post and the ideas I’ve collected, I now feel much more well-prepared for the infamous Fuchsia Saturday.
+As a result of my research and the ideas I’ve collected, I now feel much more well-prepared for the infamous Fuchsia Saturday.
 I know it will probably be chaotic, crowded and filled with frenzy, but I will approach it with confidence.
-Now if I can only find the plants I listed above, in the right colors, everything will be fine.
+Now if I can only find the plants I want in the right colors, everything will be fine.
 What about you?
 Have you already planted your flower containers for the season?
 Do you have any advice for me?
 I can use all of the help I can get when it comes to arranging anything.
 What are your go-to plants?
 I welcome any ideas.
 As always, I value your input immensely.

 Last year, as a result of needing to keep track of what kind of plants I used in containers, I decided to begin a garden planner notebook.
 I planned to have tasks and notes for each month.
 I sort of kept up with it.
 If a garden planner notebook seems like a good idea to you, good news!
-I’m adding the 16 master pages to the free resource library for subscribers to the Fluxing Well blog.
-You can get it here!
+You can get the 16 master pages here!

 What About Your Garden Container Experiences?

 I hope this has given you some ideas for planting garden containers.
 Do you have any advice for me?
 If you take the time to give me a tip, I’ll even write it down in my garden notebook.
-So if you have any tips or hints, please let me know.
-If you like what you’ve read today, and would enjoy receiving my latest blog posts before they are shared anywhere else, please consider subscribing.
-You will also gain access to my free resource library for bloggers, teachers, gardeners, and cooks.
 Have a wonderful week, and may all of your garden container endeavors meet with success!